 - Work 5 hours in one day to earn $100

-Fiverr is a site where people post a variety of tasks they’ll do starting at $5 a pop.
+Fiverr is a site where people post a variety of tasks they’re willing to do starting at $5 per tasks.
 When we checked, we found the following services being offered:

 - Make an animated logo video intro